 - Put one pin in the knot and shake it around.

 - Use the second pin to loosen the knot.

 - Work on the ends with small links before the ones with clasps if you can, as they will unravel easier.

 - Repeat 9 and 10 until finished (you may need the optional drink).

 - Notice I did say easier.
-You may still need your patience, but do recoat the chains with baby powder occasionally if you need to and remember to shake and jiggle the chain from the pin.
+You will still need your patience, but do recoat the chains with baby powder occasionally if you need to and remember to shake and jiggle the chain from the pin.

 - Rinse your necklaces separately in warm soapy water.